johanneskastl/garage_vagrant_libvirt_ansible/README.md

-# leap_15.6_template_vagrant_libvirt_ansible
+# garage_vagrant_libvirt_ansible

-This Vagrant setup creates a VM.
+This Vagrant setup creates a VM and sets up the [Garage](https://garagehq.deuxfleurs.fr/) S3-compatible storage solution on it.

-Default OS is openSUSE Leap 15.5.
+Default OS is openSUSE Leap 15.6.
 Although that can be changed in the Vagrantfile, please beware that this will break the Ansible provisioning.

 ## Vagrant